chibisov/django-proxy-storage/docs/index.md

 *You can read more about serving authenticated static files from [this article](http://zacharyvoase.com/2009/09/08/sendfile/).
 It describes in general how it should be done by web applications.
-I'm encourage you to read it first and then continue reading this documentation.*
+I encourage you to read it first and then continue reading this documentation.*

 Usage of [content object field context](#content-object-field-context) provides great authorization facilities.